kubernetes/enhancements/keps/sig-storage/1472-storage-capacity-tracking/README.md

 That a CSI driver provides storage capacity information can seen in the following metric data that will be provided by external-provisioner instances:
-- total number of `CSIStorageCapacity` objects that the external-provisioner is currently meant to manage for the driver
+- total number of `CSIStorageCapacity` objects that the external-provisioner is currently meant to manage for the driver: `csistoragecapacities_desired_goal`
-- number of such objects that currently exist and can be kept because they have a topology/storage class pair that is still valid
+- number of such objects that currently exist and can be kept because they have a topology/storage class pair that is still valid: `csistoragecapacities_desired_current`
-- number of such objects that currently exist and need to be deleted because they have an outdated topology/storage class pair
+- number of such objects that currently exist and need to be deleted because they have an outdated topology/storage class pair: `csistoragecapacities_obsolete`
-- work queue length for creating, updating or deleting objects
+- work queue length for creating, updating or deleting objects: `csistoragecapacity` work queue

 The CSI driver name will be used as label.
 When using distributed provisioning, the node name will be used as additional label.

-TODO: mention the exact metrics names once they are implemented.

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**